TraderXylioner/MultiRequest/README.md

 ## Functionality

-- __Support for Multiple Services:__ Allows sending requests to multiple services..
+- __Support for Multiple Services:__ Allows sending requests to multiple services.
 - __Proxy:__ Optional use of a proxy to accelerate data collection.

 ## Quickstart